All | Math | Science/Technology | Extracurricular | Humanities/Social Sciences | Art/Music | Language Arts | Foreign Languages

 Prerequisites: None

-In Digital Clubhouse, students will take their first steps towards coding by completing web-based challenges, interactive stories, games, and animations to develop fluency in essential computer skills and a fun, interactive introduction to the world of coding.
+In Digital Clubhouse, students will learn the basics of coding languages like HTML, JavaScript, and CSS through a series of web projects and design challenges to develop fluency in essential computer skills and a fun, interactive introduction to the world of coding.

 Our youngest coders will use the simple drag-and-drop block programming language designed for kids.
 Kids will learn the logic statements, variable inputs, algorithms, and sequencing patterns behind coding.
 Using a colorful and visual framework to reach young learners, each lesson includes hands-on activities and problem-solving adventures to develop a foundation for future coding classes.
 Non-readers should wait another year and not register for this level.